Undocumented & DACA Student Resources

 All Davidson students receive messaging about class-year-specific exercises and opportunities that are intended to support career awareness and development.
 Undocumented/DACA students who have more specific questions about their eligibility for Davidson College career partnerships and employment options are encouraged to make an appointment with Kelli Robinson, assistant director for the Matthews Center, at email@example.com.

 Student Funding Emergencies

 Davidson College has financial resources and receives alumni gifts earmarked to assist students with limited finances.
-Undocumented/DACA students who may find themselves in need of additional finances to cover medical expenses, unexpected travel, or Advanced Parole fees are welcome to apply for a no-interest Student Emergency Loan for up to $500 or financial assistance that does not require repayment.
-Interested students should contact the Dean of Students Office to learn about options.
+Undocumented/DACA students who may find themselves in need of additional finances to cover medical expenses, unexpected travel, or Advanced Parole fees are encouraged to apply for emergency funding.
+Learn more about financial wellness at Davidson.

 The life of a college student at a selective, private institution can be stressful.
 For undocumented/DACA students those stresses may be compounded by their (or their families') volatile legal statuses and public opinions about immigration.
 Davidson has a diverse staff of counselors and mental health professionals trained to support the emotional and mental health needs of an increasingly diverse student body.
-Undocumented/DACA students are encouraged to be proactive about their mental health.
-Students may also request an appointment with Dr. David Graham, coordinator for minority outreach at the Counseling Center.
+Learn more about Davidson's counseling services.